As the summer fades and cool weather sets in, people with eczema often see an increase in symptoms because of:

 Lower the temperature in your shower or bath

 Hot water can dry your skin.
 Lukewarm showers or baths are better when you have eczema.
-The National Eczema Association suggests that you take at least one bath or shower per day for at least 10 to 15 minutes, allowing your skin to soak up the water.
+The National Eczema Association suggests that you take one bath or shower per day for at least 10 to 15 minutes, allowing your skin to soak up the water.
 You should avoid scrubbing and pat dry when done.

 Know your triggers